-- ?
-Does a player taking the place of goalkeeper during a penalty shot have the rights of a goalkeeper? - A No.
+- Q Does a player taking the place of goalkeeper during a penalty shot have the rights of a goalkeeper? - \boldsymbol{A} No.

-?
-During a penalty shot the goalkeeper/player: (A - B) A 1 The proper call is: $(A - B)$ ?
-A a) touches the ball with his/her hand outside the crease? a) Repeat the shot. b) catches the ball with his/her hand outside the crease? b) Award a goal to the shooter.
+Q During a penalty shot the goalkeeper/player: (A - B) \boldsymbol{A} The proper call is: (A - B) Q A a) touches the ball with his/her hand outside the crease? a) Repeat the shot. b) catches the ball with his/her hand outside the crease? b) Award a goal to the shooter.

-- ?
-If a team is short-handed due to a minor penalty when a penalty shot is awarded to the opposing team and they score on the shot, what happens? - A The penalty in the penalty bench would terminate.
+Q If a team is short-handed due to a minor penalty when a penalty shot is awarded to the opposing team and they score on the shot, what happens?

+A The penalty in the penalty bench would terminate.

-?
-A penalty shot is awarded for a foul that requires a major penalty to be assessed to team A. Team A already has a player in the penalty bench due to a minor penalty.
-What happens if team B: $(A - B)$ A The proper call is: (A - B) ?
-A a) scores on the penalty shot? a) The minor penalty is cancelled and the major penalty served. b)) does not score on the shot?
-There is no effect on the minor penalty.
-The major is served and a) If the player scores the minor on the game clock is cancelled.
+Q A penalty shot is awarded for a foul that requires a major penalty to be assessed to team A. Team A already has a player in the penalty bench due to a minor penalty.
+What happens if team B: (A - B) \boldsymbol{A} The proper call is: (A - B) $oldsymbol{\mathcal{Q}}$ A a) scores on the penalty shot?
+The minor penalty is cancelled scores on the penalty shot. a) and the major penalty served.